emodom468/emodom468.github.io/content/about.md

 # About Emma Odom

 Welcome to my portfolio!
-I'm a passionate developer and creative problem solver with a love for building innovative solutions.
+The content on this page is not complete - this was default.

 ## Background